Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Numerical Study

-If the objective is maximizing expected delivered reliability (assuming that the utility function is $U(x)=x$), the resulting expected reliability is 0.5382.
+If the objective is to maximize expected delivered reliability (assuming that the utility function is $U(x)=x$), the resulting expected reliability is 0.5382.
 However, if we use minimizing expected defect number as its objective, the resulting expected delivered reliability will be 0.4722, which is significantly less than 0.5382.
-Thus, these two objectives can result in quite different value of reliability, which must be taken into account during the testing process.
+Thus, these two objectives can result in quite different values of reliability.